Game of Thrones season 8 episode 2 trailer brings in the White Walkers

-So you've watched episode 1 of the final season of Game of Thrones (check out our full recap here) and you're looking at a long, cold week until the second episode airs next Sunday on HBO.
+So you've watched episode 1 of the final season of Game of Thrones (check out our full recap here), and you're looking at a long, cold weekend until the second episode airs Sunday on HBO.
 At least for now, you can watch the teaser for episode 2 and try and pull out any plot clues.

 The teaser aired on HBO right after the episode and has since been uploaded to YouTube for Westeros obsessives to pull apart.
 (Spoilers for the teaser ahead, but -- duh -- it's just a teaser, so there are no huge storyline shakers.)